-- 4. Enter a Description.

 - 5. Enter a Minimum Range.

 - 6. Enter a Maximum Range.

 - 7. Enter an Interval Range.

 - 8. Configure the Roll.

-- 9. Choose the Unit of time from the drop-down: Years, Months, Days, Hours, Minutes, or Seconds. .
+- 9. Choose the Unit of time from the drop-down: Years, Months, Days, Hours, Minutes, or Seconds.

+- 10. Click Next to verify details on the Summary step.

-For information on creating Dependent Date Shift algorithms through the API, see API Calls for Creating Algorithms - Dependent Date Shift. (see page 837)
+For information on creating Dependent Date Shift algorithms through the API, see API Calls for Creating Algorithms - Dependent Date Shift. (see page 894)